 Lying Finger Cross: Bowler Hat Guy does this after he offers to take Lewis back to find his mom if he repairs the Memory Scanner.
 Later, after Lewis repairs the Memory Scanner, Doris ties him up and Lewis says, "We had a deal!" and Bowler Hat Guy reveals his crossed fingers to Lewis, saying, "Crossies!
 Doesn't count!"

-Make Wrong What Once Went Right: Bowler Hat Guy's entire motivation for his time-travelling villainy is to ruin Lewis' life and his future as genius inventor Cornelius Robinson.
+Make Wrong What Once Went Right: Bowler Hat Guy's entire motivation for his time-traveling villainy is to ruin Lewis' life and his future as genius inventor Cornelius Robinson.

 Lewis: Will you quit that, please?
 I know you're not a pigeon!